This Map of Vermont, New Hampshire and Maine may not be completely up to date.

 Pure Pop, 115 S. Winooski Ave, Burlington, VT 05401

-Burlington is home of the University of Vermont and it is also the home of old hippies (like Ben and Jerry) and new hippies (like Phish).
-Phish was the house band at Nectar's in downtown Burlington.
+Burlington is home of the University of Vermont and it is also the home of old hippies and new hippies (like Phish).
+Phish was the house band at Nectar’s in downtown Burlington.

 Downtown has the Church Street pedestrian district with outdoor dining and shopping.
 Lake Champlain is a five-minute walk down the hill, and the waterfront has more restaurants, and various tour boats.
 You can also take a ferry across the lake, and take your car along to upstate NY.